-- If a (device) not ready--(A)bort or (R)etry message appears, press A to cancel the message and continue. - The Program Manager window should appear.
-(If you make the wrong selection in Microsoft Windows 95, return to Step 001 and try again.)
+- If a (device) not ready--(A)bort or (R)etry message appears, press A to cancel the message and continue. - The Windows 95 Desktop should appear.
+(If you make the wrong selection in Microsoft Windows 95, return to Step 003 on page 2-52 and try again.) - In the Windows 95 Desktop, double-click on the My Computer icon. - With the My Computer icon open, verify that the drive device you wish to check is in the window with the other drives.